Athens-Clarke County, Georgia Therapists

 Mental Health Overview and Resources in Athens-Clarke County, Georgia

 Athens-Clarke County is a consolidated city-county located about 70 miles northeast of Atlanta in the state of Georgia.
 The U.S. Census Bureau reports its 2017 estimated population at 125,691 residents, which makes Athens the sixth largest city in Georgia.
-The city is also home to The University of Georgia, one of the top higher education institutions in the United States attended by 37,606 students as of Fall 2017.
+The city is also home to The University of Georgia, one of the top higher education institutions in the United States attended by 37,606 students as of the Fall of 2017.

 The U.S. Census Bureau estimates the median household income in Athens at $32,959, a number approximately $20,000 lower than the median income in both Georgia and the United States.
 This statistic is most likely impacted by the large student population, which may be unemployed or working low-paying, part-time jobs while attending school.
 Additionally, the Census Bureau reports that a staggering 35.5% of Athens-Clarke County’s residents live below the poverty line.
 In comparison, 14.9% of Georgia’s population and 12.3% of all United States residents fall in this category.
 Low income is usually a telltale sign of individuals’ inability to afford essential health care, including mental health services.